Michelle-eze/airbnb-tableau-dashboard/README.md

    - Distribution of availability over 365 days
    - Correlation between number of reviews, availability and listing types

-Feel free to rename or reorganise based on your actual dashboard structure.
+--!
+Feel free to rename or reorganise based on your actual dashboard structure -->

 ---

-## 🔍 Key Insights & Observations
+## 🔍 Key Insights & Findings

-Here are a few observations based on the 2016 dataset (update with your actual findings):

-- Listings in central / high-demand neighbourhoods tend to have **higher average nightly price** and **higher review counts**, indicating high demand and turnover.
-- Entire home/apartment listings are generally priced higher than private rooms.
-- Some areas show **high availability but low reviews**, suggesting oversupply or lower demand.
-- A subset of listings combine **low price + high availability + high reviews** — potential sweet spots for travellers or budget-conscious renters.

-*(Replace or expand with real insights derived from your dashboard.)*
+Analysis of the 2016 Airbnb listings dashboard reveals several clear patterns:

+### 1. Nightly price rises sharply with bedroom count
+Average price increases non-linearly as bedroom count rises.
+One-bedroom listings average under $100 per night, while five- and six-bedroom properties command a much higher premium (approximately $450–$585), indicating strong demand for larger listings.

+### 2. Listing supply is concentrated at the lower end
+The majority of listings are one-bedroom properties, with supply dropping sharply as bedroom count increases.
+Larger homes are comparatively scarce, which helps explain their higher average prices.

+### 3. Location strongly influences pricing
+Average nightly prices vary significantly by ZIP code.
+Certain areas consistently command higher prices, while others cluster at lower ranges, highlighting the role of neighbourhood desirability in pricing dynamics.

+### 4. Revenue shows seasonal growth patterns
+Weekly revenue increases early in the year, stabilises mid-year, and rises again toward year-end.
+This pattern suggests seasonal demand effects rather than random fluctuations, with steady booking activity throughout the year.

+These findings illustrate how property size, location, and seasonality interact to shape pricing and revenue patterns in the Airbnb market.
 ---

 ## 📷 Dashboard Preview (Static Screenshots)